-5.1 Where a student is either unable to complete their studies or does not achieve the required credits to be awarded a Masters, then the award of a Postgraduate Diploma, a Postgraduate Certificate, a Graduate Diploma or a Graduate Certificate will be considered.
-Students can be considered for the award of a Distinction and Merit for an exit award
+5.1 Where a student is either unable to complete their studies or does not achieve the required credits to be awarded a Masters, then the award of a Postgraduate Diploma or a Postgraduate Certificate will be considered.
+Students can be considered for the award of a Distinction and Merit for an exit award.

 Departments will identify on the published programme structure which taught modules have to be passed in order to obtain these exit awards.
-In some cases it will be possible to obtain the necessary credits for a PG Diploma by using dissertation or equivalent credits as well as taught module credits from Years Three and Four.
+In some cases it will be possible to obtain the necessary credits for a PG Diploma by using dissertation or equivalent credits as well as taught module credits.